-We record the tips from all of Australia's racing media experts highlighting their best bets amongst their free tips.
+We record selections from all of Australia's racing media experts highlighting their best bets amongst their free selections.

-Along side the FREE TIPS button for each tipster you will see theirprofit statistics so that you know if they are profitable before taking their tips.
+For each tipster you will see their profit statistics so that you know if they are making money before betting on their selections.

 Most racing experts will usually guide you towards their best bets when looking for racing tips because it usually represents the selection that they are most confident about for a particular race meeting.

 Often, media experts are required to publish a tip ineach race on the card as part of their obligations to the racing media source that they work for.
 In these instances, the best bet symbol becomes even more relevant as it usually indicates the horses backed by the tipster themselves.

 At theGreatTipOff.com we capture the importance of a tipster's Best Bets by giving that selection a higher stake weighting which is calculated for Actual Stake profitability.